longavailable/longavailable.github.io/myCollections/_posts/2024-08-24-hassio-supervisor-update.md

 permalink: /hassio-supervisor-update
 ---

 [homeassistant] migrates image registry from [Docker Hub] to [Github] container registry.
 For example, the image link of supervisor changes from `home-assistant/amd64-hassio-supervisor:2024.08.0` to `ghcr.io/home-assistant/amd64-hassio-supervisor:2024.08.0`.
 It is very difficult to access ghcr.io directly in China.
 Therefore, it is impossible to directly update supervisor, etc. This post show a temporary solution.
+By the way, it works for [Homeassistant core] as well.

 <!--the above is the excerpt-->
 <!--more-->
 <!--the following is the text-->

+## [Supervisor]

 [homeassistant] migrates image registry from [Docker Hub] to [Github] container registry.
 For example, the image link of supervisor changes from `home-assistant/amd64-hassio-supervisor:2024.08.0` to `ghcr.io/home-assistant/amd64-hassio-supervisor:2024.08.0`.
 It is very difficult to access ghcr.io directly in China.
 Therefore, it is impossible to directly update supervisor, etc. This post show a temporary solution based on [DaoCloud/public-image-mirror].

-## Set up a ready-to-go `ghcr` image source
+### Set up a ready-to-go `ghcr` image source

 Open a `sync-image` [issue](https://github.com/DaoCloud/public-image-mirror/issues/new?labels=sync+image&template=sync-image.yml).